Z3TA/webide/README.txt

 2. Open a command prompt (Click on start menu => run, then type "cmd.exe")

-3. Navigate to the folder this file is located in via the command prompt: cd path\to\jzedit
+3. Navigate to the folder this file is located in via the command prompt: cd path\to\webide

 4. Install the dependencies by typing `npm install` and hit enter in the command prompt.